akashacms/epub-guide/documents/3c-content-markup.html.md

 ---
 layout: page.html.ejs
 title: Content markup formats
-akashacmsEPUB:
-    id: chapter3c
 ---

-As we said earlier, AkashaCMS (and therefore AkashaEPUB) supports several content markup formats.
-For the purpose of book writing, Markdown is recommended for the written content and EJS is recommended for layout templates.
-However, if your book incorporates external data it might be useful to use EJS in some of the content pages.
+As we said earlier, AkashaRender (and therefore AkashaEPUB) capable of supporting several content markup formats.
+It currently supports Markdown and EJS, with Markdown being primarily intended for people writing content, and EJS primarily intended for the web or book designer.

-The AkashaCMS website ([akashacms.com/documents/index.html](http://akashacms.com/documents/index.html)) has more info on document formatting with AkashaCMS.
+The AkashaCMS website (http://akashacms.com/akasharender/layouts-partials.html) has more info on document formatting with AkashaCMS.

 ## Markdown files